Machine-readable discovery

 Use this page when you are an agent (or building one) and need a practical orientation before generating requests.

-What ReelForge is for
+What ReelForger is for

-ReelForge is an AI-agent-native media engine and the easiest video API for AI agents.
+ReelForger is an AI-agent-native media engine and the easiest video API for AI agents.

 It assembles short-form social video from structured inputs: